Angel0po/EDA_BON-AO/README.md

   ![image](https://github.com/user-attachments/assets/9da19703-10d7-4fcb-9fe2-3afd8c343c62)

-  The plot further suggest that the tracks with the higher number of streams heavily influence the calculated mean and standard deviation of the streams.
-It can also be seen that over 200 tracks did not even crack the half billion mark yet it is the calculated mean.
+  The plot further suggests that the tracks with the higher number of streams heavily influence the calculated mean and standard deviation of the streams.
+It can also be seen that over 200 tracks did not even crack the half-billion mark, yet it is the calculated mean.

   Now, let us check the distribution track's artist count and release year to see if it has any correlation to their number of streams.